Kathy Wilkes: Work in Soviet-controlled Eastern Europe: Czechoslovakia

 During her time at Oxford, she worked, often in secret, for the education systems of eastern Europe.
 In 1979 she was the first of Oxford university's philosophers to respond to an invitation from the dissident philosophical community in Prague to conduct secret seminars there.
 She showed extraordinary courage in conducting secret meetings in crowded flats with groups of philosophers.
-Despite her large frame and ungainly walk, she would lead the secret policemen who followed her on wild goose chases through Slavic cities, unconcerned by their harassment.
+Despite her difficulty walking, she led the secret policemen who followed her on wild goose chases through Slavic cities, unconcerned by their harassment.
 She made the difficult and risky trip many times, smuggling in banned books and taking out samizdat manuscripts.
 With her western friends, she created the Jan Hus Foundation, which was to become a major source of support for the dissident community.
 She encouraged and financially supported dissident intellectuals, finally bringing the Czech philosopher Julius Tomin and family to England.
-Having lost her Czech visa, she achieved this by returning to Prague with a new passport in her full name "Vaughan-Wilkes" to confuse the authorities.
-Having never driven there before, she drove the family precariously in a heavily overladen Zhiguli to the West knowing that the slightest traffic infringement would bring down the law.
+Having lost her Czech visa, she achieved this by returning to Prague with a passport in her full name "Vaughan-Wilkes" to confuse the authorities.
+Having never driven there before, she drove the family precariously in an overladen Zhiguli to the West knowing that the slightest traffic infringement would bring down the law.
 Back in England she arranged housing and paid for the children's education.

 Work in the former Yugoslavia

-Wilkes became Chairman of the executive committee of the Inter-University Centre in Dubrovnik in 1986.
+Wilkes became chairman of the executive committee of the Inter-University Centre in Dubrovnik in 1986.
 Concerned at the lack of voice for philosophers in the east who were interested in the analytic approach, with Bill Newton-Smith as her co-editor, she created a journal known initially as the Dubrovnik Papers, and now flourishing as International Studies in the Philosophy of Science.
 She paid for a young Croatian psychologist's education at Oxford, maintaining throughout that the fees were being met by a fictitious 'Alington trust'.
-During the siege of Dubrovnik by the JNA in 1991–1992 during the Croatian war of independence, she refused to leave, seeing it her duty to give comfort and support to the sufferers and to inform the world of the City's distress.
+During the siege of Dubrovnik by the JNA in 1991–1992 during the Croatian war of independence, she refused to leave, seeing it her duty to give comfort and support to the sufferers and to inform the world of the city's distress.

 Following the collapse of their political regimes, especially that of the former Yugoslavia, she worked to try to restore their academic standards, spending time in Croatia, where she was honoured with a doctorate from the University of Zagreb.

 Kathy Wilkes was specifically referenced by her colleague Roger Scruton who took her as his model of the English gentleman, arguing that "her virtues were revealed in nothing so much, as her habit of concealing them".
 She appeared in the Channel 4 documentary series College Girls, broadcast in 2002 about some St Hilda's students.

+Legacy

+In 2021 an annual essay competition at Wycombe Abbey, her former school, was named for Kathy Wilkes.
+Year 9 pupils are invited to submit essays of up to 1500 words on topics from philosophy to history to education theory.